TexasBullet26/TexasBullet26/README.md

 My name's Trey...

 👨‍💻 I enjoy contributing to **Open Source Projects**.
 I am really enthusiastic about learning new technology.
-In the past couple of years, I've been focusing on **Blockchain development & DApps** (Cosmos, Layer 2 technology such as Polygon, Optimism, and Mina, DeFi, Derivatives, and Synthetics.
+In the past couple of years, I've been focusing on **Blockchain development & DApps** (Cosmos, Layer 2 technology such as: Polygon, Arbitrum, Optimism and Mina.
+DeFi, Derivatives and Synthetics).
 Projects I truly believe in:

 - **Bitcoin** Gold
 - **Ethereum** Infrastructure